cloudmatrix/signedimp/README.txt

 to hack the frozen exe to run the signedimp bootstrapping code first, or securely bundle these modules into the executable itself.

-So far I've only worked out the necessary voodoo for py2exe; to sign a py2exe frozen app do the following:
+So far I've only worked out the necessary voodoo for py2exe and py2app, and there are helper functions in "signedimp.tools" that will do it for you.

-    signedimp.tools.sign_py2exe_app("some/dir/on/sys/path",key)
+I'm still working on the details of signing a cxfreeze executable.
+It would be easy except that the zipimport module can't handle archives with an appended comment, so you can't put things in the exe as a zipfile and then sign the exe with authenticode.
+You may need to build a custom interpreter.

-When I get around to it, I'll figure out and include shortcuts for other common freezer modules.
+I don't belive it's possible to sign a bbfreeze application without building a custom interpreter.
+Since bbfreeze always sets sys.path to the library.zip and the application dir, there is no way to bundle the bootstrapping code into the executable itself.

 Caveats
 -------

 All of the usual crypto caveats apply here.
 I'm not a security expert.
-The system is only a safe as your private key, and as the operating system it's run on.
+The system is only a safe as your private key, as the signature on the main python executable, and as the operating system it's run on.
 In addition, there are some specific caveats for this module based on the way it works.

 This module operates by wrapping the existing import machinery.
 To check the hash of a module, it asks the appropriate loader object for the code of that